litmus-paper/Puppetpc-docs/docs/installation.md

 - Administrative access to your computer.

 ## Installation on Windows
-1. **Download the Installer:** Visit the PuppetPC website and download the [Windows standalone runtime](https://api.puppetpc.com/static/release/puppetpc-windows-amd64.exe).
+1. **Download the Installer:** Visit the PuppetPC website and download the [Windows Installer](https://apps.microsoft.com/detail/9MVBV7R24L6T).
-2. **Run the Installer:** Find the downloaded `.exe` file and double-click it to initiate the installation.
-3. **Verify Installation:** A terminal window will open, indicating PuppetPC is operational.
-Keep this terminal window open to sustain the connection.
+2. **Verify Installation:** Open the System Tray.
+Click on the PuppetPC icon.
+Select "Open Dashboard"
-4. **Control Interface:** The control interface will launch in your default web browser.
+3. **Control Interface:** The control interface will launch in your default web browser.

 ## Installation on Linux (PC)
 1. **Open Terminal:** Launch your terminal.